 It seems to me that many are simply using the language about the Image of God to create a theological basis for human or civil rights.
 In a time of identity politics, tribalism, and nationalism the value of different kinds of persons are put at risk.
 Trying to create a theological foundation for a concept of human dignity or rights is a worthy theological goal, especially in our politically tense moment where it seems isolationist and xenophobic movements are on the increase throughout the globe.
 But I would like to caution that the biblical concept of the Image of God is not basis for such concepts, nor is it a good place to look for such a basis.
 Let me explain how the Bible seems to use the term and then I will offer my caution.

 Genesis lays out an interesting foundation.
 The word ‘image’ in the Bible is actually the word ‘icon,’ but throughout the Bible it is understood to mean ‘idol’, especially in the Old Testament.
 God created his own Idol in creation as male and female.
 These are not ‘idols’ but one ‘idol.’
-The unified difference of the human male-female body is set up to rule over creation by procreating with God by expanding humanity throughout creation (Gen 1:26-28, 5:1-3).
+The unified difference of the human male-female body is set up to rule over creation by procreating and then expanding humanity’s presence throughout creation (Gen 1:26-28, 5:1-3).
 For Israel, God is personally involved in creating humans through the male-female idol by pouring his Spirit, his own divine life and creative presence, into their oneness (sex, 2:22-25; note Eve’s statement in 4:1) because their unity reflects his own being as the One Creator God (Mal 2:10-16, esp. v.15).
 This belief drives home the idea that humans are the Idol of God because an idol would be a physical object (like a rock, wood, or metal) that is ritually inspired, or breathed into, by a god so that the idol has the very life of the god in and through it, which is the depiction in the text when God created Adam (Gen 2:7; note ‘Adam’ is also the collective term for humanity in 5:2).
 Therefore, interacting with the idol means interacting with the god through the idol.
 This also includes God’s judgment against murders for destroying an Idol of God (9:5-6).
 So, the use of Idol of God in Genesis, since the rest of the OT does not use this language for humans, indicates a few initial things about the concept of Image/Idol of God:

 - The Idol of God is about the created body of humanity, particularly the male-female union that is the Idol.